 CFA(LEGAL) - ACCOUNTING: FINANCIAL REPORTS AND STATEMENTS

 A board must adopt and install a standard school fiscal accounting system that conforms with generally accepted accounting principles.
-The accounting system must meet the minimum requirements prescribed by the commissioner of education, subject to review and comment of the state auditor.
+The accounting system must meet at least the minimum requirements prescribed by the commissioner of education, subject to review and comment by the state auditor.
 Education Code 44.007(a), (b)

-The rules for financial accounting are described in the official TEA publication, Financial Accountability System Resource Guide.
-19 TAC 109.1, .41
+The rules for financial accounting are described in the official Texas Education Agency (TEA) publication, Financial Accountability System Resource Guide, dated June 2021, which is adopted by reference as TEA's official rule.
+A copy is available on the TEA website with information related to financial compliance.
+19 TAC 109.1, .41, .5001

 Report of Revenues and Expenditures

-The board shall prepare an annual financial statement that shows the following for each fund subject to its authority during the fiscal year:
+The board shall prepare an annual financial statement showing for each fund subject to the board's authority during the fiscal year:

 - The total receipts of the fund, itemized by source of revenue, including taxes, assessments, service charges, grants of state money, gifts, or other general sources from which funds are derived;